The Palace of Pleasure (film)

-The Palace of Pleasure is a 1926 American silent drama film directed by Emmett J. Flynn and written by Benjamin Glazer and Bradley King.
+The Palace of Pleasure is a lost 1926 American silent drama film directed by Emmett J. Flynn and written by Benjamin Glazer and Bradley King.
 The film stars Betty Compson, Edmund Lowe, Henry Kolker, Harvey Clark, Nina Romano, and Francis McDonald.
 The film was released on January 10, 1926, by Fox Film Corporation.

 Plot

 As described in a film magazine review, Don Sebastian, Portuguese Premier, sets a price on the head of royalist Ricardo Madons.
 Madons is in love with actress Lola Montez, whom Sebastian also adores.
 Madons abducts Lola and compels her to wed him, but then does not hold her to the compact.
 Lola, who is really in love with him, repents having sent for assistance when she was taken.
 When Sebastian's soldiers arrive, Lola is nearly slain when she stops a bullet meant for Madons.
 She plots successfully and escapes with Madons, and the couple find happiness across the border.